Had a great time on my Manali trip with Tour My Holiday.Everything was easy and well-managed. Loved it

 along the way.

-Kanatal is a year-round destination, but the best time to visit depends on the type of experience
+Kanatal is a year-round destination, but the best time to visit Kanatal depends on the type of experience

-between 10°C to 25°C, making it ideal for sightseeing, trekking, camping, and adventure activities like
+between 10°C to 25°C, making it ideal for sightseeing, trekking, camping, and adventure

-enthusiasts.
+adventure enthusiasts.

-to visit Kanatal.
 The temperature during winter can drop as low as -5°C, and the entire region is

 covered in a thick blanket of snow.
 This makes Kanatal a great spot for snow lovers and those who enjoy